HasnainRoja/ZeroCopyPipe-A-Shared-Memory-Ring-Buffer-Architecture-for-Low-Latency-Video-Processing/README.md

 | mlock OFF, RT ON | 1.536 | 1.834 | 6.044 | 30.763 | 0 |
 | mlock ON, RT ON | 1.476 | 2.053 | 3.127 | 26.652 | 0 |

-But these results may vary for every excecutions.
+But these results may vary for every executions.
 This result table is one of the executions for all 4 OS configurations.
 Tail latency varies on laptop/WSL.

 ### 6.3 Zero-copy vs copy baseline (representative)